trepmal/Easy-Albums/README.md

 Ajax
 ----
 There is an optional, and still somewhat quirky, ajax layer available.
-To turn it on, uncomment the appropriate `require` line at the top of `galleries-albums.php`.
+To turn it on, uncomment the appropriate `require` line at the top of `easy-albums.php`.